Jakarta Art Building

 The Jakarta Art Building (Gedung Kesenian Jakarta), historically known as Schouwburg Weltevreden, is a concert hall in Sawah Besar, Central Jakarta, Indonesia, built during the colonial period in Batavia, Dutch East Indies.

 History

 The idea for the creation of a theater in Batavia (the colonial name for Jakarta) came from the Governor-General of Batavia at that time, Herman Willem Daendels.
 This idea was realized by Stamford Raffles, who was known for his passion for the study and preservation of local culture.
-In 1814 Raffles ordered the construction of a simple bamboo theatre near Waterlooplein (a square in Jakarta, now Lapangan Banteng), under the name "Military Theater Venue".
 It was built by English soldiers and had a capacity of 250 people.
-This first theater in Batavia was used from 1811 to 1816 for the entertainment of British soldiers.

-In August 1816, the English gave the Indies back to the Dutch East Indies and Batavia was under the governorship of the Netherlands once more.
-Performances were again held in the building on April 21, 1817, by groups of Dutch amateur performers.